open-mpi/ompi/docs/installing-open-mpi/configure-cli-options/installation.rst

   below; it may have some effect on ``--enable-static``.

 * ``--disable-wrapper-runpath`` / ``--disable-wrapper-rpath``: By
-  default, the wrapper compilers (e.g., ``mpicc``) will enable "runpath" or "rpath" support in generated executables on systems that support it.
-That is, they will include a filesystem path reference to the location of Open MPI's libraries in the application executable itself.
+  default, the wrapper compilers (e.g., ``mpicc``) will explicitly add "runpath" and "rpath" linker flags when linking user executables on systems that support them.
+That is, the created executables will include a filesystem path reference to the location of Open MPI's libraries in the application executable itself.
 This means that the user does not have to set ``LD_LIBRARY_PATH`` to find Open MPI's libraries, which can be helpful if they are installed in a location that the run-time linker does not search by default.

+  Using the ``--disable-wrapper-r*path`` options will prevent the wrappers from explicitly adding one or both of these linker flags.

   .. note:: By default, the wrapper compilers prefer "runpath"
             behavior over "rpath" behavior.

             * Using ``--disable-wrapper-runpath`` alters this
-              preference: "runpath" behavior will never be used.
-              Instead, the wrapper compilers will use "rpath" behavior if it is supported.
+              preference: explicit "runpath" linker flags will not be added by the wrappers.
+However, "rpath" flags may still be added, if the platform supports them.
-            * Using ``--disable-wrapper-rpath`` will disable *both* "runpath" and "rpath" behavior in the wrapper compilers.
+            * Using both ``--disable-wrapper-runpath`` *and* ``--disable-wrapper-rpath`` will prevent the wrappers from explicitly adding "runpath" *and* "rpath" linker flags.

+  .. caution:: Even if the wrapper compilers do not explicitly add
+               "runpath" or "rpath" linker flags, the local compiler, linker, and/or operating system may implicitly enable either "runpath" or "rpath" behavior when linking.

-  .. important:: Note that the ``--disable-wrapper-runpath`` and
+  .. important:: The ``--disable-wrapper-runpath`` and
                  ``--disable-wrapper-rpath`` CLI options *only* affect
-                 the flags that the wrapper compilers use when building MPI/OpenSHMEM applications.
-These options
+                 the flags that the wrapper compilers use when building MPI/SHMEM applications.
+These options do
-                 do not affect how Open MPI or OpenSHMEM are built (to include the wrapper compilers themselves).
+                 not affect how Open MPI or OpenSHMEM are built (to include the wrapper compilers themselves).

                  See the :ref:`Linker "rpath" and "runpath"